HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 shown in the feedback message.

-Test Case: update --user G_briel123
+Test Case: update --user G_briel123.

 Expected: No user details are updated.
 Error indicating username constraints is